ublue-os/bazzite/README.md

 - Steam and Lutris preinstalled on the image as layered packages.
 - [Discover Overlay](https://github.com/trigg/Discover) for Discord pre-installed and automatically launches in both Gamemode and on the Desktop if Discord is installed.
 [View the official documentation here](https://trigg.github.io/Discover/bazzite).
 - Exclusively uses ZRAM by default with the option to switch back to a swap file and set a custom size if desired. <sub><sup>(1GB by default)</sup></sub>
-- BFQ I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` and `rmlint` processes.
+- Kyber I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` and `rmlint` processes.
 - TLS/SSL secured DNS and NTP by default. <sup><sub>(This is a handheld PC you're likely to use on random public networks after all)</sub></sup>
 - Applies SteamOS's kernel parameters.
 - Color calibrated display profiles for matte and reflective Steam Deck screens included.